angezid/css-to-xpath-converter/README.md

 # css-to-xpath-converter

 It's inspired by [css2xpath](https://github.com/css2xpath/css2xpath), but it is too buggy.

-**Important** currently it is entirely ASCII version.
+This JavaScript version is ported from C# converter, which is intended to work with an HTML navigator inherited from `System.Xml.XPath.XPathNavigator`, but tests in Puppeteer and Crome show that generated XPathes also work in browsers.
+See [Test results](https://angezid.github.io/css-to-xpath-converter/test-coverage.html).

+**Important** the converter doesn't check validity neither of CSS selector nor of resulted XPath.
+So there may be cases when an application throw an error on parsing the XPath or the XPath isn't work as expected.
 Although the converter is capture a lot of mistakes, but not all.

-This JavaScript version is ported from C# converter, which is intended to work with an HTML navigator inherited from `System.Xml.XPath.XPathNavigator`.

 **Note** that generated XPathes may seem not optimised e.g. CSS selector `p:nth-of-type(3)` is resulted in `//p[(count(preceding-sibling::p) + 1) = 3]` instead of `//p[3]`, but it works with XPath of selector `p:not(:nth-of-type(3))` -> `//p[not(self::node()[(count(preceding-sibling::p) + 1) = 3])]` (CSS selector example is taken from AngleSharp tests).